Fatima-Usf/Netflix_data_analysis/README.md

 # Netflix_data_analysis
-the purpose of this analysis is to analyze the duration of watch movies and to detect the reasons why the duration of watch decreases
+The purpose of this analysis is to analyze the duration of watch movies and to detect the reasons why this duration is decreasing